SFGLab/RepliSage/README.md

 **What this does:**

 * `--rm`: Automatically removes the container after it finishes.
+* `--gpus all`: It detects the gpus of the system.
 * `-it`: Runs with an interactive terminal.
 * `-v "$PWD/config.ini:/app/config.ini:ro"`: Mounts your local `config.ini` as read-only inside the container.
 * `-v "$PWD/tmp:/app/output"`: Maps the `tmp/` directory for outputs.